GSA/Very-Simple-API/README.md

 Steps:
-1. Create a new repo  (
+1. Create a new repo  (initialize with a readme).
 2. Create a new branch called gh-pages
 3. Create a YML file in a /_data folder, name it `objects.yml`, insert the below, and save.